joshb/joshb.github.io/articles/dynamic_lightmaps_in_opengl/index.md

                 data[i * LIGHTMAP_SIZE * 3 + j * 3 + 2] = (unsigned char)(255.0f * tmp * light_color[2]);
 ```

-    <p>Each RGB color component of the pixel is set to 255 (the maximum value of an unsigned byte) multiplied by the lighting value and the corresponding RGB color component of the light (this allows for colored lighting).</p>
+Each RGB color component of the pixel is set to 255 (the maximum value of an unsigned byte) multiplied by the lighting value and the corresponding RGB color component of the light (this allows for colored lighting).

-    <p>After each pixel, we increase s by step; at the end of each line of the lightmap, we increase t by step and set s to 0.0 again.</p>
+After each pixel, we increase s by step; at the end of each line of the lightmap, we increase t by step and set s to 0.0 again.

 ```c++
 ​                s += step;